Galbi: LA galbi

 Galbi can be made using a flanken cut, which features cut bones peeking out along the long edge.
 This style is called "LA galbi".
 The method accommodates thinner rib-eye cuts from whole rack ribs preferred by American butchers.

 The specific style of cut emerged some time in the late 20th century.
 It is widely believed to have been innovated by the Koreans who immigrated to the US during the 1960s–1980s, a period of mass migration of Korean immigrants into Koreatown, Los Angeles, hence the name of the dish, LA Galbi.
-The flanken cut is not the traditional style in Korea; and the difficulty in attaining the traditional cut of meat meant the immigrants who owned Korean supermarkets and restaurants had to work with the whole rack ribs the American butchers preferred.
+The flanken cut is not the traditional style in Korea; and the difficulty in obtaining the traditional cut of meat meant the immigrants who owned Korean supermarkets and restaurants had to work with the whole rack ribs the American butchers preferred.
 The Korean butchers began to cut the whole rack into thin vertical strips, as the traditional galbi is also thinly sliced to allow the marinade to penetrate the meat.
 The popularity spread through church gatherings, restaurants and into the wider Los Angeles area, and today is a popular cut most commonly available in Korean supermarkets across the US.

 One theory, evaluated in an article in the Encyclopedia of Korean Culture as the most plausible, is that the cut was invented by Korean Americans in Los Angeles in the late 20th century.
 Meat cut in this fashion was considered affordable and allowed for quicker penetration of the marinade.
 Hence the cut was then imported back to South Korea.
 Today they enjoy two distinct cuts of Galbi.

 Another theory is that the dish was invented in South Korea as part of a marketing campaign to sell American beef in the country.
 Per the theory, "LA" was used in the name because it was where the most Korean Americans lived in the United States and would have been more familiar.

 Another theory is that the term "LA" is an abbreviation of "Lateral Axis", after the direction the ribs are cut.